Documents Needed to Apply for Italian Dual Citizenship

 Yes - you need a separate document to confirm the authenticity of your original documents.

-At the same time, it’s really important that you double check the accuracy of names, dates and details of these documents as this is one sure way of delaying the process.
+At the same time, it is important that you double check the accuracy of names, dates and details of these documents as this is one sure way of delaying the process.
 In fact, any corrections in this situation need to be made with an “affidavit to amend a record” from the Vital Statistics Office which also takes time.
 Moreover, these documents must be translated into Italian by a fully certified translator.

 But what exactly are the documents needed for Italian citizenship?